Latest Charity Reporting Awards winners and highly commended announced

-- The awards recognise charities that have embraced reporting requirements and have innovated in the way they communicate their performance to stakeholders
+- The awards recognise charities that have embraced reporting requirements and are innovative in the way they communicate their performance to stakeholders

-- Winners range in size from national organisations through to local ones
+Winners range from national organisations through to local ones

 The awards, organised by Chartered Accountants Australia and New Zealand (CA ANZ), recognise best practice among registered charities in adopting financial reporting standards which give greater transparency and consistency among charities.